When Measure AA passed last November by a landslide, Milpitas elected officials spoke of bringing a second full-time public high school to Milpitas.

 Eventually, the district is looking to open the aforementioned second high school on the campus of Calaveras Hills Continuation School, to hold approximately 400 students for Science, Technology, Engineering, and Math (STEM) curriculum.
 The above-cited proposals come after long-standing community complaints about overcrowding at Milpitas High School, which currently holds over 3,100 students — the third highest-attended high school in the Bay Area.

-“We have some massive catching up to do at the high school, and our citizens want us to build a second high school campus,” wrote Daniel Bobay, President of MUSD, in a recent letter to the Beat.
+“We have some massive catching up to do at the high school, and our citizens want us to build a second high school campus,” wrote Daniel Bobay, MUSD Board Clerk, in a recent letter to the Beat.

 LPA plans to take public comments — especially from students — during upcoming meetings in order to make their final decisions.
 In anticipation of the second campus, LPA has proposed moving around certain campus buildings.